Blogging is a great way to engage people with your business. But what if your product or service is…well…kind of boring?

 Here’s an infographic Carrie created to summarize a blog post about bad office lease renewals.
 Even if people don’t bother reading the entire article, they can still get the key information in this infographic:

-2. Use short infographics throughout a blog post to keep readers engaged
+Keep readers engaged with short infographics throughout a blog post

 Another way to keep people reading your blog post is to include short infographics throughout your article.